|2014 Copa Libertadores|

 He started his career with Club Atlético Tucumán in 1957.
-In 1960, he was signed by Estudiantes, where he excelled and, thus, was called to play for the Argentina national team in 1961.
+In 1960, he was signed by Estudiantes, where he was called to play for the Argentina national team in 1961.
 In 1962 he was transferred to San Lorenzo for 10 million pesos, a huge amount for those days.
 The 'Matadores' team won the 1968 Metropolitano Championship without losing a single game.
 In 1970, he moved to play for Leon in Mexico.
 For Argentina, he went to both 1962 and 1960 WC Finals.

 CB: Ramón Heredia (Argentina)